Rice University researchers have found that fracture-resistant “rebar graphene” is more than twice as tough as pristine graphene.

 In earlier tests, Lou’s lab showed graphene has a native fracture toughness of 4 megapascals.
 In contrast, rebar graphene has an average toughness of 10.7 megapascals, he said.

-Simulations by study co-author Huajian Gao and his team at Brown confirmed results from the physical experiments.
+Simulations by study co-author Huajian Gao and his team at Brown confirmed the results from the physical experiments.
 Gao’s team found the same effects in simulations with orderly rows of rebar in graphene as those measured in the physical samples with rebar pointing every which way.

 “The simulations are important because they let us see the process on a time scale that isn’t available to us with microscopy techniques, which only give us snapshots,” Lou said.
 “The Brown team really helped us understand what’s happening behind the numbers.”